hamzaaitaissa/ByteLink-UI/README.md

        Curious about the Backend 🤔? here is the link to the Repo: https://github.com/hamzaaitaissa/ByteLink

 ## Quick Demo
-in this demo I used a Google Map link as an example:
+In this demo I used a Google Maps link as an example:
 ![ByteLink-UI-Demo](https://github.com/user-attachments/assets/1466bed6-9bd5-45ef-9c0c-3259c4bd4c64)

 ## Getting Started